wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Framework/React/React-Links.md

 - [2017-A React TODOs example, explained](https://hackernoon.com/a-react-todos-example-explained-6df53cdebed1)

 - [2018-Rock Solid React.js Foundations: A Beginner’s Guide](https://parg.co/Uv3): this post is aimed towards the audience who is looking for a perfect mix of theory and hands-on.

+- [A Comprehensive Guide to React.js in 2018](https://medium.freecodecamp.org/a-comprehensive-guide-to-react-js-in-2018-ba8bb6975597): This article was originally published in January of 2015, but was recently updated to React 16.3 and all the goodness it contains.